sdkbox-doc/en/src/sdkboxplay/v3-js/usage.md

 This method submits a update request to the given leaderboard.
 The leaderboard name must match any of the leaderboard names defined in the configuration block.
 If a request is sent to a non existent leaderboard, nothing will happen.
-Whether to store the new score or not, can be defined in the developer’s console (store always latest score, only maximum, etc.)
+Whether to store the new score or not, can be defined in the developer's console (store always latest score, only maximum, etc.)
-This method will invoke plugin’s observer method:
+This method will invoke plugin's observer method:

 ```js
 sdkbox.PluginSdkboxPlay.onScoreSubmitted(